fbpx

 Why We Chose Sunlighten

 I was attending a biohacking conference where Sunlighten was exhibiting their full-spectrum infrared saunas.
 I was intrigued and started researching to see if it was something I wanted to invest in.
-Once I realized how many health benefits IR saunas offer, I wanted to get one and started comparing the different brands on the market.
+Once I realized how many health benefits infrared saunas offer, I wanted to get one and started comparing the different brands on the market.

 Based on my findings, I decided to give Sunlighten a try because they seemed to offer the most advanced product (as far as the technology is concerned), because they use only non-toxic materials, and because they test all of their saunas for EMF levels.

 I should also mention that the mPulse wasn’t the first Sunlighten infrared sauna we had at home.
-The company sent me a review unit of their one-person sauna (the Sunlighten Solo) for several weeks, before I committed to purchasing the mPulse.
+The company sent me a review unit of their one-person sauna (the Sunlighten Solo) to use for several weeks, before I committed to purchasing the mPulse.
 Check out my in-depth Sunlighten Solo review if you’d like to learn more about it.

-Sunlighten mPulse 3 in 1 Infrared Sauna Review
+Sunlighten mPulse Infrared Smart Sauna Review

-Sunlighten’s product portfolio consists of three different sauna cabins, including the Signature series, the Amplify series and the mPulse series.
-The latter is the company’s top-of-the-line product and features dedicated heaters for each of the three infrared light spectrum segments (near, mid and far infrared), as well as customizable wavelengths to obtain the maximum benefits.
+The mPulse series is the company’s top-of-the-line product and features dedicated heaters for each of the three infrared light spectrum segments (near, mid and far infrared), as well as customizable wavelengths to obtain the maximum possible benefits.

-Additionally, the mPulse includes a fully-featured Android touchscreen tablet that allows you to select from a list of predefined sauna programs, create your own custom program, schedule sauna sessions, watch Netflix shows and much more.
+Additionally, the mPulse includes a fully-featured Android touchscreen tablet that allows you to select from a list of predefined sauna programs, create your own custom program, schedule sauna sessions, watch Netflix shows and more.
 The built-in stereo sound system and light therapy features turn the mPulse into your personal wellness oasis and help you relax and recharge after a stressful day or an intense workout.

 To learn more about the differences between the various saunas Sunlighten offers, check out the comparison table below.